petrohi/k155la3/content/posts/2022/tensil_zcu104_resnet.md

 ### ResNet compiled for Tensil

 The ZCU104 board supports an SD card interface.
 This allows us to use Tensil embedded driver file system functionality to read the ResNet model and a set of images to test it with.
-The set we will be using is the test set for the original [CIFAR-10 data set](https://www.cs.toronto.edu/~kriz/cifar.html).
-The ResNet model is trained with the separate training and validation sets from CIFAR-10.
-The test set is what the model hasn’t seen in training and therefore gives an objective estimate of its performance.
+The set we will be using is the test set for the original [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).
+The ResNet model is trained with the separate training and validation sets from the CIFAR-10.
+The test set is what the model hasn’t seen in training and therefore gives an objective estimate of its accuracy.
 The CIFAR-10 provides the test set of 10,000 images in several formats.
-We use [the binary format](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/sdcard/test_batch.bin) that is more suitable for the embedded application.
+We will use [the binary format](https://github.com/petrohi/tensil-zcu104-tutorial/blob/main/sdcard/test_batch.bin) that is more suitable for the embedded application.

 Let’s start with compiling the ResNet ONNX file to Tensil model artifacts.
 The following command will produce `*.tmodel`, `*.tdata` and `*.tprog` files under the `sdcard/baseline/` directory.
 The `*.tmodel` file is a JSON-formatted description of the Tensil model, which references `*.tdata` (model weights) and `*.tprog` (model program for the Tensil processor.)